Alvor1991/PP4-Physio/README.md

 * Book Appointment: easy-to-use booking form allowing users to select dates, times, and treatment types.
 * View Appointments: dashboard for registered users to view their scheduled appointments.
 * Update Appointment: users can edit appointments, providing flexibility to manage their schedules.
-* Delete Appointment: user casn cancel appointments if no longer needed.
+* Delete Appointment: user can cancel appointments if no longer needed.
 * Confirmation messages after successful bookings, updates & deletions to inform users of appointment status.

 ### Error Handling